 Peer-review completion (NHESS)

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the editor.
-If rated excellent or good in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in NHESS.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion in NHESSD is not sufficiently conclusive.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in NHESS.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion on EGUsphere or in NHESSD is not sufficiently conclusive.